Author

 Christopher Boan is the lead writer at BetArizona.com after covering sports and sports betting in Arizona for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.

-Reports of the Pac-12 Conference’s demise was indeed greatly exaggerated, as the left-for-dead collegiate athletics conference shocked the sporting world last week, adding Mountain West members Boise State, Colorado State, Fresno State and San Diego State for the 2026 league year.
+Reports of the Pac-12 Conference’s demise was indeed greatly exaggerated, as the left-for-dead collegiate athletics conference shocked the sporting world last year, adding Mountain West members Boise State, Colorado State, Fresno State, San Diego State and Utah State for the 2026 league year.

-The four schools are set to join Oregon State and Washington State in the conference on July 1, 2026, per releases issued by the four schools on Thursday morning, leaving the rebuilt Pac-12 two schools shy of the FBS minimum of eight with just under two years to make whatever deals are needed.
+The five schools are set to join Oregon State and Washington State in the conference on July 1, 2026, leaving the rebuilt Pac-12 one school shy of the FBS minimum of eight with under two years to make whatever deals are needed.

-All four are tasked with filling the void left by the 10 Pac-12 members that departed the conference this summer, with Oregon, UCLA, USC and Washington defecting to the Big Ten, while Arizona, ASU, Colorado and Utah went to the Big 12 and Cal and Stanford left for the ACC.
+All five are tasked with filling the void left by the 10 Pac-12 members that departed the conference last summer, with Oregon, UCLA, USC and Washington defecting to the Big Ten, while Arizona, ASU, Colorado and Utah went to the Big 12 and Cal and Stanford left for the ACC.

-Given that the newly configured Pac-12 will need at least two more schools to join to reach the FBS standard, BetArizona.com - home to all news around Arizona sports betting - broke down the odds on which universities might join the four Mountain West members in the Conference of Champions in 2026.
+Given that the newly configured Pac-12 will need at least one more school to join to reach the FBS standard, BetArizona.com - home to all news around Arizona sports betting - broke down the odds on which university might join the Conference of Champions in 2026.

 Odds provided by BetArizona and not available on Arizona betting apps.